RULES AND REGULATIONS

 ELIMATION FORMAT

 Like the WSL, the IWT starts with a non elimination seeding round, progressing to knockout rounds, concluding with a final and a winner.
 All riders compete in at least two heats before elimination.
 Like the WSL, IWT riders compete in Seeding Round 1, winners advance to Round 3, losers enter Round 2 for a second chance to advance in the Redemption Round.
+If conditions don’t allow the time required for a full Redemption Round, then the same heat draw can be run without the redemption round as a single elimination to reach the final and fill event results.

 .